K3ymilo/dcGuildAlerts/README.md

 - /galert - Wysyła alert gildyjny do wszystkich członków, którzy są online.

-## Plugin nie jest doskonały, lecz może komuś sie przyda. 🤭
+## Plugin mógłby być lepszy, kod do wyjebania. 🤭